ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview-infrastructure.md

 NSX Edge Services Gateway (ESG) pairs are deployed.
 In all cases, one gateway pair is used for outbound traffic from automation components that reside on the private network.
 For vCenter Server and {{site.data.keyword.icpfull_notm}}, a second gateway, which is known as the icp–managed edge, is deployed and configured with an uplink to the public network and an interface that is assigned to the private network.

 Any required NSX component such as Distributed Logical Router (DLR), logical switches, and firewalls can be configured by the administrator.
-For more information about the NSX Edges that are deployed as part of the solution, see [vCenter Server networking guide](/docs/services/vmwaresolutions/archiref/vcsnsxt?topic=vmware-solutions-vcsnsxt-intro).
+For more information about the NSX Edges that are deployed as part of the solution, see [vCenter Server networking guide](/docs/services/vmwaresolutions?topic=vmware-solutions-vcsnsxt-intro).

-The following tables summarize the {{site.data.keyword.icpfull_notm}} ESG / DLR specifications.
+The following table summarizes the {{site.data.keyword.icpfull_notm}} ESG specifications.

-Table 3. {{site.data.keyword.icpfull_notm}} ESG specifications

 Attribute |  Specification
 --|--
 Edge Service Gateway | Virtual appliance
 Edge size Large | Number of vCPUs 2
 Memory | 1 GB
 Disk | 1000 GB on local datastore
+{: caption="Table 3. {{site.data.keyword.icpfull_notm}} ESG specifications" caption-side="bottom"}

-Table 4. {{site.data.keyword.icpfull_notm}} DLR specifications
+The following table summarizes the {{site.data.keyword.icpfull_notm}} DLR specifications.

 Attribute | Specification
 --|--|
 Distributed Logical Router | Virtual appliance
 Edge size Compact | Number of vCPUs 1
 Memory | 512 MB
 Disk | 1000 GB on local datastore
+{: caption="Table 4. {{site.data.keyword.icpfull_notm}} DLR specifications" caption-side="bottom"}

 ## IBM Cloud Kubernetes Service components
 {: #vcsiks-arch-overview-infrastructure-iks-comp}